slideflow/slideflow/docs-source/source/project.rst

 2. A collection of ROIs in CSV format, generated using QuPath.
 3. A CSV annotations file assigning each slide a patient ID and outcome(s).

 There are two ways to interact with the pipeline.
-To work with slideflow in a custom script, initialize a SlideflowProject using a path to a project directory:
+To work with slideflow in a custom script, initialize a Project using a path to a project directory:

 .. code-block:: python

 	import slideflow as sf
-	SFP = sf.SlideflowProject('/path/to/project/directory')
+	SFP = sf.Project('/path/to/project/directory')

 You could then call pipeline functions on the ``SFP`` object.

 Alternatively, you can use the bundled ``run_project.py`` script to execute project functions.
 This script, which we will be using in this tutorial, helps by setting some useful environmental variables and can be used to easily manage GPU allocations.
-It initializes a ``SlideflowProject`` object for a given directory, then looks for and loads an ``actions.py`` file in this directory, executing functions contained therein.
+It initializes a ``Project`` object for a given directory, then looks for and loads an ``actions.py`` file in this directory, executing functions contained therein.

 To create a new project with this script, or execute functions on an existing project, use the following syntax: